ssfsx17/ffpnp/Jobs/Spellblade.md

 - Charge
 - 1 x Choice
 - Spellblade Magic
-- Spellblade Magic Amp (2 AP) - Double the MP cost in order to do double damage.
+- Spellblade Magic Amp (2 AP) - Double the MP cost of a Spellblade Magic Spell in order to do double damage.
 - Item

 Supports: